ryddle/flask-file-server/README.md

 * Added new libraries for visualization dialogs
 * Added new audio player dialog for play all audios in folder with lyrics
 * Added new independent page audio player linked from integrated audio player dialog
+### Changes 20240508
+* Now Audio Player is fully independent
+* Now you can select all the folder with music for playing from Audio Player
+* New menu for Analyzer customization grabbed from [Henrique Avila Vianna](https://henriquevianna.com) [CodePen](https://codepen.io/collection/ABbbKr)
+* Youtube Audio Downloader services are now integrated
+* Fixes and improvements

 ![screenshot2](https://raw.githubusercontent.com/ryddle/flask-file-server/master/resources/screenshot2.jpg)
 ![screenshot3](https://raw.githubusercontent.com/ryddle/flask-file-server/master/resources/screenshot3.jpg)